insunaa/cmangos_importer/README.md

 `World of Warcraft/WTF/Account/<ACCOUNTNAME>/<ServerName>/<CHARACTERNAME>/macros-cache.txt` they will then appear as regular macros in your `/macros` menu and can be placed into the actionbar.
 Right now this only works for character-specific macros, not account-wide macros.
 That may be added later.

 \*\*\* Pet appearance can't be ported, only the general class of pet.
 Health values and creature values remain, however no learned abilities are ported at this time.
-I'm currently not differentiating between warlock pets and hunter pets, so it is advised that warlocks don't export their character data while a pet is summoned, until this issue is fixed

 If you have ideas for improvements or find bugs, please open an issue, as I'm sure there are some bugs.